Please Note: Submission deadline is now December 16th, 2013.

-Information and application directions for the Rollins Award can be found on the entry form here.
+Download information and application directions for the Rollins Award (PDF)

-PCA/ACA Award for Best Electronic Reference Site in Popular and American Culture in a specific year.
+PCA/ACA Award for Best Electronic Reference Site in Popular and American Culture within the past three years.
 This award recognizes the growth and importance of new academic formats.
 The committee will consider those sites developed in the last three years that contribute significantly to the study of Popular and American Culture.